crotwell/TauP/src/doc/sphinx/source/overview.rst

 the extraction of derivative information, such as ray paths through the earth, pierce and turning points, as well as travel time curves.

-A paper has been published in Seismological Research Letters, :cite:t:`taupsrl`, that is intended to be used as a companion to this manual.
+A paper was been published in Seismological Research Letters, :cite:t:`taupsrl`, that is intended to be used as a companion to this manual.
 While this manual mainly focuses on the practicalities of using the codes,